Wondering which shot to get, when, and why? Find answers to those questions and more.

 If possible, get your mammogram before COVID-19 vaccination — or talk to your health care team about how long to wait afterward.
 (Some experts advise waiting four to six weeks.)
 As part of the normal immune reaction that occurs after COVID-19 vaccination, you might have lymph node swelling in the underarm near where you received your shot.
 The swelling might cause a false reading on your mammogram.

-You should also consult with your health care team about the timing of your COVID-19 vaccination if you've recently been in the hospital or had surgery or another procedure requiring anesthesia — or if any of these are coming up.
+You should also consult with your health care team about the timing of your COVID-19 vaccination if you've recently been ill or have a major medical procedure scheduled soon.

 I have allergies.
 Should I get a COVID-19 vaccine?